 Comparison group data are included to provide a context for interpreting your institution's statistics.
 If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
-The Customize DFR functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+The Customize Data Feedback Report functionality on the IPEDS Data Center (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

-The custom comparison group chosen by Donnelly College includes the following 21 institutions:
+The custom comparison group chosen by Donnelly College includes the following 20 institutions:

 - ► Ancilla College (Donaldson, IN)

 - ▶ Andrew College (Cuthbert, GA)

 - ▶ Calumet College of Saint Joseph (Whiting, IN)

 - ▶ City College-Altamonte Springs (Altamonte Springs, FL)

 - ▶ Concordia College Alabama (Selma, AL)

 - ► Cottey College (Nevada, MO)

 - ▶ Hesston College (Hesston, KS)

-- ▶ Jacksonville College-Main Campus (Jacksonville, TX)
+- Jacksonville College-Main Campus (Jacksonville, TX)

 - ▶ Kilian Community College (Sioux Falls, SD)

 - Laboure College (Milton, MA)

-- ▶ Lon Morris College (Jacksonville, TX)

-- ▶ Marian Court College (Swampscott, MA)
+- ► Marian Court College (Swampscott, MA)

 - ▶ Our Lady of Holy Cross College (New Orleans, LA)

 - ▶ Our Lady of the Lake College (Baton Rouge, LA)

 - ▶ Rust College (Holly Springs, MS)

 - ▶ Saint Augustine College (Chicago, IL)

-- Southwestern Christian College (Terrell, TX)
+- ▶ Southwestern Christian College (Terrell, TX)

-- ▶ Urban College of Boston (Boston, MA)
+- Urban College of Boston (Boston, MA)

-- ▶ Villa Maria College (Buffalo, NY)
+- Villa Maria College (Buffalo, NY)

 - ▶ Voorhees College (Denmark, SC)

-- ► Wiley College (Marshall, TX)
+- Wiley College (Marshall, TX)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2012
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2013

-NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
-Median values for the comparison group will not add to 100 percent.
-See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+Median values for the comparison group will not add to 100%.
+See "Use of Median Values for Comparison Group" for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2011-12), total FTE enrollment (2011-12), and full- and part-time fall enrollment (Fall 2012)
+Unduplicated 12-month headcount of all students and of undergraduate students (2012-13), total FTE enrollment (2012-13), and full- and part-time fall enrollment (Fall 2013)

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and full-and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
+NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, 12-month Enrollment component and Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, 12-month Enrollment component and Spring 2014, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2011-12
+Number of degrees awarded, by level: 2012-13

 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2009-10--2012-13
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2010-11 to 2013-14